↓ Skip to main content

 Maninder K. Kahlon, Nazan Aksan, Rhonda Aubrey, Nicole Clark, Maria Cowley-Morillo, Elizabeth A. Jacobs, Rhonda Mundhenk, Katherine R. Sebastian, Steven Tomlinson

-The data shown below were collected from the profiles of 1,465 tweeters who shared this research output.
+The data shown below were collected from the profiles of 1,419 X users who shared this research output.
 Click here to find out more about how the information was compiled.

 Mendeley readers